huynhthanhdan1710/reference/source/_posts/whmapi.md

 categories:
     - Programming
 intro: |
     This is a quick reference cheat sheet for [WHMAPI](https://api.docs.cpanel.net/).
-And you can find the most common Docker commands here.
+And you can find the most common WHMAPI1 commands here.
 plugins:
     - copyCode
 ---